 MICHAEL MORITZ (1954-)

 Venture capitalist who backed Google, YouTube, eBay and PayPal to become the world’s 6th richest internet entrepreneur and the world’s wealthiest Welshman.
-In failing health he is giving buckets of it away (£75million to Oxford University in 2012).
+In failing health he is giving buckets of it away (e.g. £75million to Oxford University in 2012, $20million to the American Civil Liberties Union in 2018, taking over the funding of the Booker Prize in 2019).
 I’ve one question for the Howardian High old boy: can you lend us a fiver Mike mate?

 ROBERT MORTON NANCE (1873–1959)